-• How does the use of derivatives a istics promoted by the financial pr nttain the environmental or social character- roduct?
-Derivatives are not used for the attainment Derivatives are primarily used for hedging ar of the characteristics promoted by this financial product. and liquidity management purposes.
-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
-It has not been possible to collect data on the environmental objective(s) set out in Article 9 of the Taxonomy Regulation and on how and to what extent the investments underlying the financial product are in economic activities that qualify as environmentally sustainable under Article 3 of the Taxonomy Regulation ("Taxonomy Aligned Investments").
+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+Derivatives are not used for the attainment of the characteristics promoted by this financial product.
+To comply with the EU Taxonomy, the Derivatives are primarily used for hedging and liquidity management purposes. criteria for fossil To what minimum extent are sustainable investments with an environmental objective gas include limitations on emissions aligned with the EU Taxonomy? and switching to renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria It has not been possible to collect data on the environmental objective(s) set out in Article 9 of the Taxonomy include compre-Regulation and on how and to what extent the investments underlying the financial product are in economic hensive safety and waste manageactivities that qualify as environmentally sustainable under Article 3 of the Taxonomy Regulation ("Taxonomy ment rules.
+Aligned Investments").
 On that basis, the financial product has 0% Taxonomy Aligned Investments.
-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy15? □ Yes: □ In fossil gas □ ⊠ No In nuclear energy The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
-1. Taxonomy-alignment of investments including sovereign bonds 2.
-Taxonomy-alignment of investments excluding sovereign bonds
+Enabling activities directly enable other activities to make a substantial Does the financial product invest in fossil gas and/or nuclear energy related activicontribution to an ties that comply with the EU Taxonomy? environmental objective. ☐ Yes: Transitional activities are activities ☐ In fossil gas ☐ In nuclear energy for which low-carbon alternatives ⊠ No are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-${\color{blue}} \quad \textit{For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures}$
+The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-No percentage has been inserted as it is not relevant (no Taxonomy-aligned investments)
+- \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - \\ No percentage has been inserted as it is not relevant (no Taxonomy-aligned investments)

-• What is the minimum share of investments in transitional and enabling activities?
+What is the minimum share of investments in transitional and enabling activities?

-15 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
+Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+are environmentally sustainable investments that do not take into account the mentally sustainable economic activities under the EU Taxonomy.